 The next phase is to execute and file the appropriate legal documents and/or Court filings to become legally recognized as the Executor or Trustee of the Estate.
 Prior to being legally recognized as Executor or Trustee, you do not yet have the legal authority to act on behalf of the Estate or Trust or to sign documents on behalf of the Estate or Trust.

 For an Estate without a Last Will and Testament, you would petition the Court to be appointed as Administrator of the Estate.
-From a practical perspective, “Administrator” is more or less the same as an “Executor.”
+From a practical perspective, an “Administrator” is more or less the same as an “Executor.”
 It is merely a subtle legal distinction that reflects that this is an Estate without a Last Will and Testament that formally nominates an Executor.
 For an Estate with a Last Will and Testament, you would petition the Court to be recognized as Executor.

 The term “Personal Representative” is sometimes used as a more general term to encompass either Administrator or Executor.
 For the purposes of this guide, we’ll generally use the term “Executor” to generically refer to an Administrator, Executor, or Personal Representative, as Executor is the term people are most familiar with.

-When petitioning the Court for appointment, there are additional supporting actions that may be required, such as the taking of an Oath, formal resignation by others named as Executor who do not wish to serve, and possibly posting a bond insuring the Estate against inappropriate actions on your part as Executor.
+When petitioning the Court for an appointment, there are additional supporting actions that may be required, such as the taking of an Oath, formal resignation by others named as Executor who do not wish to serve, and possibly posting a bond ensuring the Estate against inappropriate actions on your part as Executor.